pmean/build-website/text/99/diagnostic-99.md

 abline(weighted.regression,lty=2)`
 ```

-For this data set, it appears that there is a non-zero slope, which
+For this data set
+- it appears that there is a non-zero slope
+- which
 makes interpretation of the combined diagnostic odds ratio
 problematic.